-Her son, Davis, is a DA first-grader and her daughter, Leyna, will come to pre-kindergarten in August.
+Her son, Davis, is a DA second-grader and her daughter, Leyna, is in pre-kindergarten.

 “I think the exciting thing about being here is that when teaching even crossed my radar my fourth year at U.Va. early in the capstone, I was like, oh, I'd want to go to high school because you can do more engineering.
 I had very tight blinders on the idea that you had to have advanced math to do engineering, you had to be in advanced sciences to even introduce engineering.
 And then I realized lower school kids, middle school kids, anyone can grasp the idea of the engineering design process, using it as a way to help other people.”

 Starling is excited by the opportunity “to grow the robotics and engineering program at DA, and to integrate a lot of those interdisciplinary topics into the physics and the robotics and even the math [she taught] last year, seeing that as a way to help advance the school in this field. … I want to provide more students those opportunities.”

 Teaching may not have been the career Starling set out for, but she is a woman on a mission now.